Dragonung/regex-tutorial/regex-gist.md

 ### Character Classes

- .: matches any char except newline char (\newline)
+ -.: matches any char except newline char (\newline) <br/>
- \d: " Arabic numeral digit; equivalent to [0-9]
+ -\d: " Arabic numeral digit; equivalent to [0-9] <br/>
- \w: " alphanumeric with basic Latin alphabet, including underscore (_); equivalent to [A-Za-z0-9_]
+ -\w: " alphanumeric with basic Latin alphabet, including underscore (_); equivalent to [A-Za-z0-9_] <br/>
- \s: " single whitespace character, including tabs & line breaks
+ -\s: " single whitespace character, including tabs & line breaks

 ### Flags

- i: search is case-insensitive
+ -i: search is case-insensitive <br/>
- g: searches all matches
+ -g: searches all matches <br/>
- m: multiline mode; affects behavior of '^' and '$'
+ -m: multiline mode; affects behavior of '^' and '$' <br/>
- s: "dotall" mode; allows dot '.' to match newline character '\n'
+ -s: "dotall" mode; allows dot '.' to match newline character '\n' <br/>
- u: enables full Unicode support, allowing greater coverage for many different characters
+ -u: enables full Unicode support, allowing greater coverage for many different characters <br/>
- y: "Sticky" mode; allowing search at a given position in the source string
+ -y: "Sticky" mode; allowing search at a given position in the source string

 ### Grouping and Capturing

- grouping(()): if two or more subexpressions, all must exactly match; similar to AND operator in Javascript
+ -grouping(()): if two or more subexpressions, all must exactly match; similar to AND operator in Javascript <br/>
- capturing: useful for capturing very specific data (dates, phone numbers, emails, etc.)
+ -capturing: useful for capturing very specific data (dates, phone numbers, emails, etc.)

 ### Bracket Expressions

- []: range of characters to match
+ -[]: range of characters to match <br/>
-    -[a-z]: lowercase letter between a-z; uppercase letters must be searched with [a-zA-Z] -[0-9]: any number between 0-9
+    -[a-z]: lowercase letter between a-z; uppercase letters must be searched with [a-zA-Z] <br/>
+    -[0-9]: any number between 0-9 <br/>
     -[_-]: contains underscore or hyphen

 ### Greedy and Lazy Match

- greedy: will match more characters than expected
+ -greedy: will match more characters than expected <br/>
- lazy:   will match fewer characters than expected
+ -lazy:   will match fewer characters than expected

 ### Boundaries

- \b: word boundary; matches positions of a word char depending on boundary placement
+ \b: word boundary; matches positions of a word char depending on boundary placement <br/>
- \B: Not-a-word-boundary; " "         " individual chars in a string, in that order Left- and Right-of-Word boundaries
+ \B: Not-a-word-boundary; matches positions of individual chars in a string, in that order <br/>
+ Left- and Right-of-Word boundaries <br/>
-    [[:<:]]: beginning-of-word; will find strings starting with word; cannot be placed at end [[:>:]]: end-of-word; will find strings ending with word; cannot be placed at beginning
+    -[[:<:]]: beginning-of-word; will find strings starting with word; cannot be placed at end <br/>
+    -[[:>:]]: end-of-word; will find strings ending with word; cannot be placed at beginning

 ### Back-references

- a way to match same text as previously matched by a capturing grouping
+ a way to match same text as previously matched by a capturing grouping <br/>
     Ex: finding duplicate words, palindromes, and replacing text

 ### Look-ahead and Look-behind

- (?=chars): find pattern ahead of current position of string without comsuming chars in string (?!chars): find pattern if NOT followed by chars in string (?<=chars): find pattern behind position of chars in string (?<!chars): do not match a string if chars before it
+ (?=chars): find pattern ahead of current position of string without comsuming chars in string <br/>
+ (?!chars): find pattern if NOT followed by chars in string <br/>
+ (?<=chars): find pattern behind position of chars in string <br/>
+ (?<!chars): do not match a string if chars before it

 ## Author